 - Specify the assembler output file as the first object file.
-That is, the assembler output file must be specified before the crt0.o file. - Specify the -T flag with an address equal to the address used in the absolute .org.
+That is, the assembler output file must be specified before the crt0.0 file. - Specify the -T flag with an address equal to the address used in the absolute .org.

 Instead of using an absolute .org, you may be able to achieve the desired effect by specifying an absolute origin on the ld command line.
-See "Linking with ld" on page 6-7.
+See "Linking with ld" on page 6-9.
 If you must use an absolute .org, do not place it immediately after a branch instruction that has both a short and a long form.

+.org \$+100

-@1000 0114 .org \$+100 # skip 100 decimal bytes (64 hex bytes)
+skip 100 decimal bytes (64 hex bytes)

-@1000 0178 A:
+A: